PHILOSOPHICAL COLLOQUIUM

 curated by Stefanie Rinke und Tobias Wieland

-Nächste Termine// next dates:
+Nächste Termine// Next Dates:

-Talk in English// Contributions in German will be very welcome// Donation-based from 10€ and up// Auf Spendenbasis ab 10€//
+In English// Contributions in German will be very welcome// Donation-based from 10€ and up// Auf Spendenbasis ab 10€//

 Expanding body thoughts, prospectives for the future.